scruffynerf/Stable-model-manager/README.md

 WIP!!
 Created 90% with copilot, may be broken, may be very bloated, but it mostly functons.
+You need to provide your own model database for the main model repository and information.

 # Stable Diffusion Model Sorter & Deduplicator